 The MKMA holds Friday prayers and has done so for more than 15 years.
 Since 2007 it has also held Eid prayers, with more than 1,000 people attending each time.
 The organisation runs regular talks, lectures/ seminars, classes and sports activities as well as the Olive Branch Madressa, a registered supplementary school.
 Social events organised by the MKMA include Eid celebrations.
 The MKMA also has Janaza (funeral and bereavement) facilities presided over by a dedicated committee.

-The MKMA’s most notable initiatives include sponsored treks up Mount Snowdon involving a high turnout and Ramadan FM, the city’s first Ramadan radio station which first aired in 2009.
+The MKMA’s most notable initiatives include sponsored treks up Mount Snowdon involving up to 100 people and Ramadan FM, the city’s first Ramadan radio station which first aired in 2009.
 Ramadan FM is extremely popular with Muslims in Milton Keynes during the holy month, and is highly successful in motivating and involving the community.

 The MKMA is often the first point of contact for Muslims coming to the city, or those wishing to learn more about the faith or take Shahada.
 It has a dedicated website and is active on Facebook, Twitter and YouTube.
 The MKMA often works with local organisations, holds a seat on the Council of Faith and is a member of the Interfaith Group.
 It is also part of Citizens MK and is often invited by local schools to attend open days.
 The MKMA is a regular point of contact for the media with regard to Islam and the Muslim community, including local newspapers, BBC News, BBC 3 Counties Radio and the BBC Radio website, all of which it continues to contribute to.